pascal-parent/esphome/Kitchen Display/README.md

 - MQ2 Gas/Smoke Sensor, in case something starts burning.

 Additional optional sensor devices:
-- An ESP with an MQ-6 sensor to house with the bottle for LPG leaks
+- An ESP with an MQ-6 sensor to house with the bottle for LPG leaks, see mine [here](../LPG%20Gas%20Leak%20Sensor/README.md)
 - A Gas Eye Pro / Mopeka Pro Check for the gas bottle capacity
+- A weather station on your house, see mine [here](../Weather%20Station/README.md)

 ## Assembly Diagram